LaxarJS/laxar/docs/manuals/writing_pages.md

 These should be extracted into one or more base pages, that define no layout and can be reused by all other pages defining the layout necessary to display their contents.

 Valid candidate widgets for base pages are application headlines, informational notes in a footer area or activities providing common tasks for all pages.
-Let's apply this to our example from above and extract the *HeadlineWidget* into a base page called `base_page.json`.
+Let us apply this to our example from above and extract the *HeadlineWidget* into a base page called `base_page.json`.

 ```JSON
 {